h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Project-Management.md

     - Database Relationships
     - System Architecture
     - Supported Browsers
 - <b> Design Phase Ends.
 A High Level Design (gives the architecture of the product) will be delivered by the architects and senior developers.
-A Low Level Design (describes how each and every feature in the product should work) will be delievered by senior developers. </b>
+A Low Level Design (describes how each and every feature in the product should work) will be delivered by senior developers. </b>
 - <b> Implementation/Programming Phase Starts </b>
   - Operations will setup hardware/software.
   - Developers will start writing the code.
   - The designers will plan the user interface.
   - The testers will analyze the requirements and start creating test plans and test cases.
     - Imagine the usability of the application and see how it flows.
-    - Help the desiners redesign around fundamental flaws in the application.
+    - Help the designers redesign around fundamental flaws in the application.
 - <b> Implementation/Programming Phase Ends.
 Software developers will deliver Source Code Document and the developed product. </b>
 - <b> Testing Phase Starts </b>
   - The developers have finished coding the core application with some features.